-Thomas Roberts is an award-winning journalist who anchors MSNBC Live on weekdays at 11am.
-Roberts also serves as a fill-in host on MSNBC's "First Look" and NBC's "TODAY."
+Thomas Roberts is an award-winning journalist who anchors "Way Too Early" on weekdays at 5:30 a.m.
+Roberts also serves as a fill-in host and contributor on MSNBC's "Morning Joe" and NBC's "TODAY."
 Roberts was made an official member of MSNBC's dayside team in December 2010, after having served as a freelance anchor for several months.

-Roberts received a 2002 Emmy nomination and a Virginia Associated Press award for his work on the documentary "Parvo Puppies."
-He also received an Edward R. Murrow Award in 2001 for a documentary that he produced titled "When Parents Don't Pay."
+Roberts is an award-winning journalist, having received a 2002 Emmy nomination and a Virginia Associated Press award for his work on the documentary "Parvo Puppies."
+He also received an Edward R. Murrow Award in 2001 for a documentary that he produced titled, "When Parents Don't Pay."